 The book contains sketches of the routes taken on each occasion plus 26 colour illustrations of places and people.

 One name kept recurring in the sketches, ‘Eno’s House’.
-At first, we thought perhaps it was a reference to an acquaintance until we tracked it down to being the name of the landlord, Edward Eno, who, with his wife Rosamond, was the landlord of The Monson Arms, near Anton’s Gowt, on the bank of the river.
+At first, I thought perhaps it was a reference to an acquaintance until I tracked it down to being the name of the landlord, Edward Eno, who, with his wife Rosamond, was the landlord of The Monson Arms, near Anton’s Gowt, on the bank of the river.
 His son, Hildred Eno, took over as the landlord in the 1850s.
 The pub no longer exists as such, but there is a house on the bank of the river which could just possibly be it.

 The book is well worth taking a look at to give you an idea of how rural Lincolnshire looked back in the late 1700s.